Section 9. Automatic Terminal Information Service Procedures

 - Obstructions to vision.

 - Present weather consisting of: sky condition, temperature, dew point, altimeter, a density altitude advisory when appropriate, and other pertinent remarks included in the official weather observation.
+Always include weather observation remarks of lightning, cumulonimbus, and towering cumulus clouds.

 FAA Order JO 7900.5, Surface Weather Observing Table 3-2.